Healthcare in Europe: Response

-The emergence of the Coronavirus has upended life as we know it in various European Union countries.
 In responding to the COVID-19 pandemic, public health infrastructures and resources, governmental, and cultural values all play a key role in stopping the threat.
 Finding an approach that balances effectiveness, efficiency, and successful response to the pandemic is the key to ending the crisis.

-European Union countries like Greece and Sweden have similar populations and sizes.
+European Union countries Greece and Sweden have similar populations and sizes.
 They have a difficult cultural and political stance.
 The government response of various European countries to the pandemic was to stay home and slow down the spread of the virus.
 It was proactive in closing businesses and stores early on and even before the first COVID-19 death.
 The governmental response including the banning of all international non-essential travel and COVID-19 lockdowns helped to keep the death toll to a minimum.

 In comparison, the government response to COVID-19 in Sweden was much less stringent than in Greece.
 The government of Sweden focused on guidelines that encourage all citizens to take personal responsibility in containing the virus.
 The Public Health Agency of Sweden proposed a ban on gatherings over 500 people, including social distancing.
 The key concept proposed was solidarity through individual responsibility with all Swedish citizens obeying the guidelines.

 Triaging issues that determined medical priority to increase survival rates from COVID-19 contrasted between Sweden and Greece.
 The Europeans focused strictly on medical protocols and technical expertise from the medical field.
 This caused a fundamental collapse of the healthcare system, needless deaths, and a misinformed and distrusting public that demanded more accountability from the European Union members, the government, and health professionals.
 With a similar population of 10 million people and other issues aside.
 As of 10 December 2021, there have been 18,982 deaths in Greece and 15,152 deaths in Sweden.